FIREWORKS ARE ILLEGAL IN OAKLEY

 To help curtail the use of fireworks and to make more effective our enforcement actions, the City believes it is important to employ preventative measures.
 This includes public education to remind residents that fireworks are illegal, are very dangerous, can cause fires and serious damage to property, and can disturb neighbors, pets, people with disabilities and Veterans who suffer from PTSD.

 These preventative efforts also include encouraging residents to anonymously advise us of those in Oakley that are known to have used fireworks and the Oakley Police Department will make contact prior to upcoming celebratory holidays.
 The Police Department will emphasize our zero tolerance and that additional enforcement will be conducted – specifically at and near the addresses that have been identified.
 We are hopeful that this and other preventative measures will have a positive impact.

-We do need your help and encourage you to inform us by using the form below of any locations that are known to have set off fireworks:
+We do need your help and encourage you to inform us by calling the non-emergency line at (925) 625-8060 or 911 for emergencies to report locations that are setting off fireworks.